 Military End Users: Moreover, significantly, the rule expands license requirements to cover Chinese military end users, in addition to military end uses.
 “Military end user” is defined to include the army, navy, marines, air force, coast guard, national guard, national police and government intelligence or reconnaissance organizations.
 Given the potential overlap between civilian and military entities in China as noted by BIS, this expansion could create license requirements for exports to a much broader group of Chinese end users, making it important to conduct rigorous due diligence when exporting covered items to China.

-Electronic Export Information: Finally, the rule revises the Electronic Export Information (“EEI”) filing requirements to require filing for exports to China, Russia and Venezuela regardless of the value of the shipment, and also requires identification of ECCNs in the filings regardless of the reason for control.
-These modifications to the filing process have the effect of requiring a filing for virtually all physical exports to these countries, subject to narrow exceptions.
+Electronic Export Information: Finally, the rule revises the Electronic Export Information (“EEI”) filing requirements to require filing for exports to China, Russia and Venezuela of items listed on the Commerce Control List (“CCL”), regardless of the value of the shipment, and also requires identification of ECCNs in the filings regardless of the reason for control.
+These modifications to the filing process have the effect of requiring a filing for virtually all physical exports of CCL-listed items to these countries, subject to narrow exceptions.
 Exporters will need to determine the appropriate export classification for all products exported to these countries, whereas previously, exporters did not need to include the ECCN in many of the EEI filings.

 Civil End Users for Civil End Uses